Sky Blue + White + Fuchsia

 Navy Blue + Snow White + Lipstick Pink

-Dark colors equate with drama in a bedroom setting.
+Dark bedroom color ideas equate with drama.
 For a more steady approach to drama, use a dark color in one large dose and let the rest of the room's elements remain bright.
 In this sophisticated bedroom, rich navy blue colors the walls and is a backdrop for the burlap white headboard, bench, and nightstand.
 Snow white bedding with lipstick pink trim and white drapes are also eye-catching against the deep blue.

 Blush Pink + Candlelight Yellow + Charcoal Black